ikakara-team/grails-aws-orguserteam/README.md

 app.
 In the past, the relationships would be easily represented in SQL.
 However, this meant that you would have to setup/configure/maintain a DB.
 Even in the cloud, there is still devops work.
-So welcome to modern development where services and plugins are the building blocks of apps, rather than libraries.
+So welcome to modern development where services and plugins are the building blocks of apps, rather than "boxes" and libraries.

 There are tradeoffs with using NOSQL (service) vs SQL (box):
 * Boxes require devops!
 Prefer services to boxes :)